 One word.
 No hello or how was your trip, so I obliged her.
 “Investigation complete, ran his credit cards, looked over his driver’s license and social media, made other inquires and watched him this past week.
-The kid is good and decent, a total boy scout and you should be happy your granddaughter is marrying such an honorable man.”
+The kid is good and decent, a total boy scout, in fact he was an Eagle Scout, and you should be happy your granddaughter is marrying such an honorable man.”

 She glared at me.
 “Anything else?”

 “That is all I am going to say at this point, you wanted me to dig up dirt, no dirt to dig.”
 I smiled; she had already paid me.
 No need for me to stick around except to twist the knife a little more.
 “Wendy, I hope they have a long happy life together and they bless you with lots of great grandchildren.”